-Amsterdam has existed for 750 years, a journey through time
+Amsterdam is 750 years old, a journey through time

-Welcome to Amsterdam, the enchanting capital that will celebrate its special 750th anniversary in 2025.
+Welcome to Amsterdam, the enchanting capital city that celebrates its special 750th anniversary in 2025.
 With a history steeped in trade, culture and unique architecture, this city on the banks of the Amstel invites you to discover its rich heritage.

-Amsterdam, with its picturesque canals, historic buildings and vibrant atmosphere, is a vivid testament to age-old stories that have unfolded in its streets, alleys and canals.
+Amsterdam, with its picturesque canals, historic buildings and vibrant atmosphere, is a living testament to centuries-old stories that have unfolded in its streets, alleys and canals.

 Let yourself be carried away by the charm of this beautiful metropolis and enter the special world of countless museums and monuments.
-Discover what makes this city a true treasure of history and culture.
-Amsterdam, an extraordinary place where past and present come together seamlessly, invites you on a journey through time in honor of its 750th anniversary.
+Discover what makes this city a true treasure trove of history and culture.
+Amsterdam, an extraordinary place where past and present seamlessly merge, invites you on a journey through time in honor of its 750th anniversary.

 How Amsterdam came into being

-In 2025, Amsterdam will proudly celebrate its 750th anniversary, an iconic city steeped in fascinating events spanning different eras.
+In 2025, Amsterdam proudly celebrates its 750th anniversary, an iconic city steeped in fascinating events that have taken place in different eras.
 Amsterdam originated in the 12th century as a small fishing village on the Amstel River.
-The city's name is derived from the river and a protective dam, mentioned in records from 1275.
-The exact founder of Amsterdam is unknown, but the city began to gain fame when it was granted city rights in 1275.
+The city’s name is derived from the river and a protective dam, mentioned in records from 1275.
+The exact founder of Amsterdam is unknown, but the city began to gain prominence when it was granted city rights in 1275.

 Amsterdam's growth into a global city can be attributed to four different factors:

-• The geographic location.
-Located on the Amstel River, Amsterdam grew up around a protective dam, facilitating trade through well-developed waterways.
+- The geographical location.
+Amsterdam is situated on the Amstel River and developed around a protective dam, facilitating trade via well-developed waterways.

-• The trading center.
-Its strategic location near the former Zuiderzee contributed to Amsterdam's development as a global trade center, especially during the Dutch Golden Age in the 17th century.
+- The trading centre.
+The strategic location near the former Zuiderzee contributed to the development of Amsterdam as a global trading centre, especially during the Dutch Golden Age in the 17th century.

-• The Dutch East India Company (VOC).
-Amsterdam played a crucial role in the success of the Dutch East India Company and had a significant influence on economic prosperity and world trade.
+- The Dutch East India Company (VOC).
+Amsterdam played a crucial role in the success of the Dutch East India Company and had a significant influence on its economic prosperity and world trade.

-• Cultural and economic prosperity.
+- Cultural and economic prosperity.
 The city's growing wealth resulted in the creation of iconic canals, merchant houses and cultural monuments.
-Today, Amsterdam is a diverse and vibrant capital, attracting millions of tourists every year.
+Today, Amsterdam is a diverse and vibrant capital city, attracting millions of tourists each year.

 Amsterdam in the Middle Ages

-As you can read above, the story of Amsterdam began to unfold in the early Middle Ages.
-Over the centuries, the city has undergone a remarkable transformation, made possible by the construction of a dam on the Amstel River.
+As you can read above, Amsterdam’s story began to unfold in the early Middle Ages.
+Over the centuries, the city underwent a remarkable transformation, made possible by the construction of a dam on the Amstel River.
 This dam served multiple purposes, including controlling flooding and creating a stable water level for the emerging settlement.

-All the historical events that occurred in the centuries that followed not only shaped the beautiful city landscape, but also had a profound influence on Amsterdam's identity.
-This period marked the beginning of a fascinating historical journey in which the city developed its own character, driven by trade, culture and the dynamism of an emerging urban community.
+All the historical events that occurred in the centuries that followed not only shaped the beautiful cityscape, but also had a profound impact on Amsterdam’s identity.
+This period marked the beginning of a fascinating historical journey in which the city developed its own character, driven by trade, culture and the dynamics of an emerging urban community.

-Amsterdam's medieval history is steeped in discoveries, challenges and triumphs that collectively laid the foundations for the thriving metropolis that Amsterdam is today.
-Every building block from this period has contributed to the city's unique atmosphere and heritage.
-In this way, Amsterdam has earned its place as a historical and cultural center of the world.
+Amsterdam’s medieval history is filled with discoveries, challenges and triumphs that together laid the foundations for the thriving metropolis that Amsterdam is today.
+Every building block from this era has contributed to the city’s unique atmosphere and heritage, earning Amsterdam its place as a historical and cultural centrepiece in the world.

 The history of the VOC and WIC